A new found love of Newfoundland

 Any form of hiking or climbing is hard work, there's no doubt about it, but with some effort, you can thoroughly enjoy your days as well.
 There's nothing better than achieving whatever goal you've set yourself that day, be it a mountain top, a multi day hike, a bike ride or just a bit of a longer dog walk.
 Try not to be put off by the weather, as you will need to get out in all conditions, in all seasons and on all types of different terrain.
 The following things have helped me over the years.

 Building fitness - There’s no sugar coating this; it is essentially a lot of hard work and commitment and you do have to put the effort in.
-You don't want to go at it too hard if you're just starting out or you’ll probably end up being put off.
-For me though, regular and repeated exercise has been the key to maintaining and increasing my fitness levels.
+You don't want to go at it too hard if you're just starting out or you’ll probably end up feeling demoralised and then demotivated.
+For me, regular and repeated exercise has been the key to maintaining and increasing my fitness levels.
 It was no good visiting the Lakes perhaps three or four times a year, doing nothing in between and then expecting to be able to comfortably hike 10 miles over 7 or 8 hours.
 I had to maintain a level of fitness in between visits and that has meant walking every day, which I enjoy and really notice if I don't do it.
-In fact, I actually feel guilty if I don't do it.
+In fact, I actually feel guilty and a bit grumpy if I don't do it.
 We always set ourselves a target mileage to achieve and try to walk faster than usual.
 We try to mix our walking up a little so it's not all on the flat, but there aren't many decent hills where we live, and you do need to climb hills to prepare for the hills.
 If we only have limited time or a flat walk, we mix it up with bursts of jogging then faster walking.
-We also take our mountain bikes out and we swim, do pilates and gym work for strength and suppleness and we always take the stairs.
+We also take our mountain bikes out and we swim, do yoga and gym work for strength and suppleness and we always take the stairs.

 Building stamina - I think this is where I've seen my biggest improvement.
-Over the last two decades, going for longer, harder and higher walks has meant that today, Bro and I know we can walk continuously and steadily for 10 hours over mountainous terrain, quite comfortably.
-Walking speeds have also increased as my legs and back became stronger.
+Over the last two decades, going for longer, harder and higher walks has meant that today, Bro and I know we can walk continuously and steadily for 10 hours over mountainous terrain quite comfortably.
+Walking speed has also increased as my legs and back became stronger.
 The key is to increase the length of your walks, walk faster, include some running and always include some uphill, even jogging uphill.
 Any regular movement or sport will help though.

 Getting enough sleep - I find this both easier and harder as I've got older.
 I'm usually beginning to nod off at about 10pm and go to bed around then.
 I do find I wake up in the night, but I'm usually awake by about 6am and I think seven hours is about right for me.
 There are the occasional nights when my mind's buzzing and I lie awake until the small hours, but I know I'll sleep well the next night, so I try to be relaxed about it.
-I always sleep with the window wide open, even in winter and usually have the curtains open as well.
+I always sleep with the window open, even in winter, and usually have the curtains open as well in summer.

-Eating well - We don't eat processed foods, we always have plenty of fresh fish, fruit and veg, we limit tea or coffee - both decaf - to one cup a day and we eat lots of pulses, grains and beans.
+Eating well - We don't eat processed foods or use jars, packets and bottles of sauces, we always have plenty of fresh fish, fruit and veg, we limit tea or coffee - both decaf - to one cup a day and we eat lots of pulses, grains and beans.
 We don't have too much red meat, we try to reduce the amount of carbs we have and we try to eat seasonally.
 We're not perfect - we like the odd chocolate bar or biscuit, but everything in moderation.
 We always have a decent breakfast before a walk - granola with yoghurt and blueberries and a bagel or slice of brown toast, or porridge with honey and banana in the winter, and always a good meal after a big walk.
 We drink lots and lots of water throughout each and every day.
 I very rarely have alcohol, although Bro does occasionally have a pint of ale.

 With some effort, perseverance and preparation, you should be able to enjoy your days out, comfortably and easily.